transdigiware/qiskit-api-py/README.md

 install('IBMQuantumExperience')
 ```

-or, if you want the standard output, one could even use the exclamation bang:
+or, if you want the standard output, one could even use the exclamation point:

 ```python
 ! pip install IBMQuantumExperience